gavinwahl/django-u2f/README.rst

 ``cd testproj; pip install -r requirements.txt``.
 Run syncdb and create a user, then start runserver.

-For now, it's required to use a chrome version greater than 38, and install an extension.
-The chrome extension only works on domains that have a dot in them, so you can't use ``localhost``, but instead an alias for 127.0.0.1 in your hosts file.
+For now, it's required to use a Chrome version greater than 38, and install an extension.
+The Chrome extension only works on domains that have a dot in them, so you can't use ``localhost``, but instead an alias for 127.0.0.1 in your hosts file.
 I used ``localhost.com``.